dglcinc/pivac/README.md

 Ambitious contributors/forkers who have more need for Arduino could follow the suggestion in this [excellent Maker article](http://makezine.com/projects/tutorial-raspberry-pi-gpio-pins-and-python/) to piggy-back an Arduino to your RPi's serial port, and add a module supply JSON as output.

-# Some serving suggestions
+# Some Serving Suggestions
 My original project assembled it all into a pretty simple web page delivered on the RPi via an Apache-based Python CGI, then by setting up the RPi as a thing on Amazon's IOT service and using a Lambda to re-generate an S3-based static page whenever the thing shadow is updated by my RPi, about once every few seconds.
 I know kinda sloppy but it works...
 That is where you could optimize your updating to minimize charges for Lambda, etc., but at the volume I consume (low and cheap) it's not a priority.
-The github repository for that version is at [HVAC-pi]().
+The github repository for that version is at [HVAC-pi](https://github.com/dglcinc/HVAC-pi).

-## Signal-K!
+## Signal K!
 I serendipitously stumbled on a project targeted at the boating community, [Signal K](http://www.signalk.org).
-It's goal is strikingly similar to mine (gather data from a variety of disparate sources and protocols and rationalize them into a JSON-based data stream).
+Its goal is strikingly similar to mine (gather data from a variety of disparate sources and protocols and rationalize them into a JSON-based data stream).
 They have more and better developers, and a pretty highly evolved ecosystem.
 So I've converted to outputting my JSON to a Signal K server, and then using the tools in that ecosystem (such as the excellent IOS app [WilhelmSK](http://www.wilhelmsk.com)) to store and render my data.
 It's very cool.
 Check it out.

 # Example Project
 My example RPi project is to create a one-page app that allows me to monitor my HVAC system.
 It pulls (vacuums) data from four sources: